axondeepseg/axondeepseg/docs/source/documentation.rst

 Known issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. The FSLeyes installation doesn't always work on Linux.
 Refer to the `FSLeyes installation guide <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/install.html>`_ if you need.
+2. There is currently a limitation which does not allow large images to be loaded into FSLeyes.
+On conventional hardware, images that have a dimention larger than 2048 pixels cannot be loaded.
+This issue should be fixed in an upcoming version of FSLeyes.

 Testing the installation
 -------------------------------------------------------------------------------